coderefinery/python-progression/content/good-practices.md

 If you use version control and like to have your code checked or formatted **before you commit the change**, you can use tools like [pre-commit](https://pre-commit.com/).

+Many editors can be configured to automatically check your code as you type.
+Ruff can also be used as a **language server**.

 ## Use an auto-formatter